CSS corner-shape: Goodbye Boring Corners

 }

-This means transitioning from round (n=1) to squircle (n=2) will pass through all intermediate curves smoothly.
+Transitioning from round (n=1) to squircle (n=2) passes through all intermediate curves smoothly.
+Pretty satisfying to watch.

 As of December 2025:

-Global coverage is around 65-66% of users.
-Not ideal, but not bad for such a new feature.
+About 65-66% global coverage.
+Not great but not terrible for a new feature.

 .card {